 - Dates: eight to ten weeks during the summer

 - A summer undergraduate research opportunity through the one of the following institutions: University of Minnesota, Mitchell Hamline, University of Iowa, University of Wisconsin-Madison, University of St. Thomas schools of law.
+Additional institutions and organizations may be added in the future.

 - Gain clinical experience and training